Healthdirect Free Australian health advice you can count on.

 How do I prepare for an ultrasound scan?

 • Follow the instructions provided to you.
-You may need to fast, or to drink a lot of water and not go to the toilet before the procedure.
+You may need to fast or drink plenty of water and not go to the toilet before the procedure.

 • Leave your jewellery and valuables at home.

-If you have diabetes, it is important to tell the sonographer (ultrasound technician) before your ultrasound.
+If you have diabetes, tell the ultrasound staff before your ultrasound.
 If you have any questions or concerns, contact the imaging practice for advice.

 Resources and support